 Col. Young Playground

-The City acquired this property in January 1944, and opened the playground to the public in September of that year.
-The playground is located across the street from the 369th Core Support Battalion Armory, home to the “Harlem Hellfighters”, who were active in both World Wars, and in the Korean, Vietnam and Persian Gulf Wars.
-From 1936 to 1940 this unit was commanded by another military pioneer, Colonel Benjamin O. Davis, Sr., who was the first African-American general in the United States military.
+The City acquired the property in 1944 and opened the playground to the public in September of that year.
+The playground is located across the street from the 369th Core Support Battalion Armory, home to the "Harlem Hellfighters," who were active in both World Wars, and the Korean, Vietnam, Desert Storm, and Iraq Wars.
+Myriad programs, such as the annual visit of the World Champion Black Rodeo, are held on the playground’s ballfields.

 Directions to Col. Young Playground